account_balance AutoGOLE/SENSE

 A nomination is only complete when it is supported by at least one other member from the community, from a different organization, participating in the GNA-G, than the nominee.

 Currently, the NomCom is active.
-The Call for Nominations is out: Check it out here.

 Learn More chevron_right